 Patterns of self-directed learning (26:30).
 Sticky notes are Jeri’s best friend.
-Keep track of everything worth remembering.
+Her suggestions for being an aggressive self-learner are valuable: Keep track of everything worth remembering.
 Don’t ever assign something that you wouldn’t be willing to do yourself.
 If needs be, get down and do it.
-As you climb the ladder of hierarchy, you won’t get the feedback that you need unsolicited.
-Find the people around you who keep you sound and provide you with insights.
-Who are the people that can be absurdly honest with you, and will still love you anyway?
-They can tell you if you’re out of line.

 Meet needs individually (30:00).
 Jeri gives anecdotal advice on what it looks like to address individual needs on your team.
 What will feel like validation for one colleague, won’t for another.
 She also gives advice on coaching the ‘uncoachable.”

 Advice to Gen Z'ers (40:10).
 Learn to read a room and develop emotional maturity.
 Be willing to succeed in the role that you’re in before you ask for a new one.
 Your creativity and curiosity are some of the best things that we can welcome into our workforce.

 Jeri currently serves as the Chief Operations Officer at YouScience, an EdTech company helping align talent, education, and industry by empowering students to find their best-fit future.
 Prior to YouScience,